Building Capacity to Manage RISC

 Building Capacity to Manage RISC: Investing in Research Integrity, Security, and Compliance at UMBC through Practices, Processes, and Partnerships

-Supported by the Growing Research Access for Nationally Transformative Equity and Diversity (GRANTED) program of the National Science Foundation, this project develops a sustainable model for building and supporting the capacity of mid-sized and smaller research universities to implement new and emerging Federal research security policies.
+Supported by the Growing Research Access for Nationally Transformative Economic Development (GRANTED) program of the National Science Foundation, this project develops a sustainable model for building and supporting the capacity of mid-sized and smaller research universities to implement new and emerging Federal research security policies.
 Research integrity, security, and compliance are critical components of the research enterprise.
 These areas are also highly complex and rapidly evolving, in response to dynamic world events that drive Federal policies, guidelines, and other regulatory requirements.

 The project will create, test, and implement a significant blueprint for how mid-sized and smaller research universities can adhere to new and emerging research security policies.
 In Phase One, a Research Integrity, Security, and Compliance (RISC) program model will be developed and evaluated in a partnership among UMBC, Delaware State University, Morgan State University, and University of Maryland, Eastern Shore.